Patient education: Shoulder osteoarthritis treatment (Beyond the Basics)

 Fortunately, arthritis of the shoulder progresses slowly.
 Treatment focuses on reduction of inflammation, physical therapy stretching exercises to preserve motion, shoulder muscle strengthening exercises, and avoidance of activities to prevent further wear and arthritic flare-ups.

 SHOULDER ARTHRITIS TREATMENT

 Limit activities — Avoiding painful activities in general will alleviate strain on the injured area.
 Restrict lifting, overhead reaching, and reaching behind (eg, reaching into the backseat) as much as possible during the early recovery period.
 It is safest to keep the arm down and in front of and close to the body.

 Some general rules to decrease shoulder strain with activities include:

-Pain relief — If needed, a non-prescription pain medication, such as acetaminophen (Tylenol®), ibuprofen (eg, Advil®, Motrin®), or naproxen (eg, Aleve®), can be taken.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
-No more than 4000 mg of acetaminophen are recommended per day.
+Pain relief — If needed, a nonprescription pain medication, such as acetaminophen (Tylenol), ibuprofen (eg, Advil, Motrin), or naproxen (eg, Aleve), can be taken (see "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)").
+No more than 3000 mg of acetaminophen are recommended per day.
 Anyone who has liver disease or who drinks alcohol regularly should speak with his or her healthcare provider before taking acetaminophen.